NetworkRehab/server-info-api/README.md

 # Server Info API

 A simple Go web server that returns a JSON object with the client's IP address and hostname information.
+This is intended to be an example project to act like Azure's metadata service, but with a focus on IP address and hostname information.
+It is not supposed to be feature complete.
+That is why it is a simple project so that you have a good base to add your own features.

 ## Features

-- Retrieves the client's IP address from HTTP request headers or remote address.
+- Retrieves the client's IP address from HTTP request headers or remote address
-- Returns the information in a formatted JSON response.
+- Performs reverse DNS lookups for IP addresses
+- Stores IP to hostname mappings in SQLite database
+- Supports CSV import of IP/hostname mappings
-- Configurable server port via an environment variable.
+- Configurable server port via environment variable
+- Available as multi-architecture Docker image (AMD64 and ARM64)

 ## Prerequisites

-- Go 1.17 or later installed on your system.
+Go 1.17 or later installed on your system at a minimum.
+The docker image is built with Go 1.23.4.

+You can download Go from the [official website](https://golang.org/dl/).

 ## Installation